Information A To Z

 The school encourages all pupils to look after their property.
 Parents are encouraged to have all items of clothing named as this makes our job a lot easier.

-We are fortunate to have bought lunches provided from our local hotel, The Sawyers Arms.
+Children are asked to bring pack lunches to school with a bottle of water.
+We are fortunate to have Fonterra milk during lunch or break time and bought lunches provided from our local hotel, The Sawyers Arms.
 This is available every Friday.
 Order forms are sent home weekly or can be collected from the office.

 A regular newsletter is issued to all community and school families on a weekly basis.
-School families receive these through the eldest child in the family on a Thursday.
-Other families receive theirs via the rural delivery service usually the following day.
+School families receive these through the eldest child in the family on a Thursday and via email to parents.
+Other families receive theirs via the rural delivery service usually by the following day.

 Arrangements will be made for pre-school visits four weeks before the child’s fifth birthday.
 With their invitation to attend school, they will receive an enrolment pack containing forms to be completed and Information about the school